yanlilong/docrobot/README.md

 # Document Robot Projekt

-This is an automatic document project to use Alfresco SDK.
+This is an automatic document project.

 # RUN project
 Run with `./run.sh build_start` or `./run.bat build_start` and verify that it